Rep. Madison Cawthorn concedes to Chuck Edwards in GOP primary for North Carolina seat

 Edwards confirmed the call in remarks to supporters.

 "I received a call from Congressman Cawthorn just a few of minutes ago.
-Just as I expected, he presented himself in a very classy and humble way and offered his support to our campaign in absolutely anyway that we can use him," Edwards said.
+Just as I expected, he presented himself in a very classy and humble way and offered his support to our campaign in absolutely anyway that we can use him," the state senator said.

+Edwards was one of seven candidates looking to oust the Trump-backed Cawthorn.
+He was backed by North Carolina Sen. Thom Tillis as well as state Senate leader Phil Berger and a number of other North Carolina Republicans.

+Trump doubled down on his support for Cawthorn earlier this week, asking voters to give the firebrand freshman, who is the youngest member of the US House, "a second chance."

 The-CNN-Wire